 This course reviews and expands the student's theoretical knowledge of Histotechnology through tutorials and exams.
 This course also covers the practical component of Histotechnology through work experience in a clinical laboratory.
-Prerequisites: MLTS 136, 144, 161, 168, 182, 195
+Prerequisites: A minimum of B- grade in each of the following courses: MLTS 136, MLTS 144, MLTS 161, MLTS 168, MLTS 182, MLTS 195 4 CR / (1,0,5)

-4 CR (2.9,0)